Nude (Charis, Santa Monica): Technical aspects

 Weston took the photo using his 8 X 10 Ansco view camera with a Zeiss 21 cm lens.
 Like all of his photos, he made a single exposure of the image.

 Because of the extreme contrast between the bright sun on skin and the dark shadows of the doorway, prints from this negative required both burning and dodging.
 In an extensive description of what Weston did to produce a final print of this image, his son Cole Weston said all of the shadows on the body, especially on her right arm (seen on the left in the image), had to be held back (lightened), while the blanket on the right side of the print had to be burned in (darkened).
-Each print would then have to be carefully examined as it developed in the darkroom to make sure just there was just the right balance between the light and dark areas.
+Each print would then have to be carefully examined as it developed in the darkroom to make sure that there was just the right balance between the light and dark areas.